 Friday Errand-to-Office:

 Any leather tote + white tee + blazer + dark jeans + sneakers.
 The leather tote elevates the casual pieces.
-Without it, you look like you're running errands.
-With it, you look like a creative professional on a relaxed day.
+Without it, you like you're running errands.
+With it, you like a creative professional on a relaxed day.

 FAQ